Wiolip/favnote/README.md

 Markdown

-# 🚀 FlashNotes – Modern MERN Dashboard
+# 🚀 FavNotes – Modern MERN Dashboard

 A professional, high-performance note-taking application built with **React 18**, **Redux**, and **Styled-components**.
 The project follows **Atomic Design** principles and is fully integrated with a **MongoDB** database.